transcom/mymove/docs/backend.md

 #### Use `fmt.Errorf` and `%w` verb when using external libraries

 [`fmt.Errorf() with %w`](https://blog.golang.org/go1.13-errors) provides greater error context and a stack trace, making it especially useful when dealing with the opacity that sometimes comes with external libraries.
 As of go 1.13 `fmt.Errorf()` provides a new `%w` verb that replaces the need for `errors.Wrap()`.
 It takes a string with the `%w` in it and the error as parameters: the string and error to provide context and explanation.
 Keep the string brief and clear, assuming that the fuller cause will be provided by the context `%w` verb brings.
 It can also add useful context for errors related to internal code if there might otherwise be unhelpful opacity. `fmt.Errorf()` in combination with `%w` also capture stack traces with the additional function of string substitution/formatting for output.

 Instead of just returning the error, offer greater context with something like this:

+_Current Recommendation:_

 ```golang
 if err != nil {